scelmendorf/flower_ct_atq_utq/README.md

 # Atqasuk and Utqiaġvik flower count data and code repository

 ## Content
-This repository contains the code and data necessary to replicate data analysis, figures and tables in submitted manuscript:
+This repository contains the code and data necessary to replicate data analysis, figures and tables in the manuscript:

-How hot is too hot?
-Limits on phenological response to warming in the Arctic
+Limits on phenological response to high temperature in the Arctic

-and will be permanently archived on zenodo upon publication
 ## Contacts
 Sarah C. Elmendorf; sarah.elmendorf [at] colorado.edu